azhar1038/flutter_backdrop/README.md

 # flutter_backdrop

-A Package for using Backdrop widget in Flutter
-This allows you to use Backdrop easily just like a normal widget.
+This package is used for implementing Backdrop widget in Flutter easily.
+You can add properties like borderRadius, shape, frontHeaderHeight, titleVisibleOnPanelClosed, panelVisibleInitially, toggleFrontLayer, appBarAnimatedLeadingMenuIcon and a few others directly without much effort.

 ## Getting Started